 Cold Temperatures Can Mean Survival of the Fattest For Your Backyard Birds!

 The winter cold is upon us!
 For humans that means adding layers of clothing...lots of layers for some of us.
 But what does it mean for our feeder birds?
 Well, it means eating foods high in fat and lots of it!
 You've probably noticed with the dip in temperatures your feeder activity has increased.
-Birds who winter in cold climates like ours can loose up to 70-75% of their body fat overnight as they burn the fuel to stay warm.
+Birds that winter in cold climates like ours can lose up to 70-75% of their body fat overnight as they burn the fuel to stay warm.
 They’ll need to eat lots of fatty foods before nightfall and lots more when they wake in the morning.
 Birds such as tiny Chickadees and Titmice can actually eat 20 times more food in cold weather than they do in warm weather.

 We know you feed the birds, but are you providing the right foods to help the birds survive the cold weather?
 Here are some suggestions for high-fat, high-energy foods to help fuel your birds for the coming winter:

 Peanuts.
-Peanuts in the shell, peanut chips and even peanut butter (always salt free of course) are a great source of fat for birds.
+Peanuts in the shell, peanut splits and even peanut butter (always salt free of course) are a great source of fat for birds.
 Birds especially drawn to peanuts include Blue Jays, Nuthatches, Titmice, Chickadees, Carolina Wrens and Woodpeckers.
 Many birds are also drawn to tree nuts such as pecans, almonds, walnuts, and cashews.
 These tree nuts, as well as peanuts are found in several of our seed blends and seed cylinders.
 We also offer peanuts in the shell and out.

 Safflower and Sunflower seeds are also high in fat and provide superior nutrition for birds all year-round.